Formative vs Summative Assessment: A Complete Guide for Teachers

 Many people consider ‘assessment’ as a test.
 But, this term is wider than that.
 There are two main categories of assessment: formative assessment and summative assessment.
 These types of assessment are sometimes called A 'for' L and A 'of' L, respectively.

 At some level, both types of appraisal are conducted in the classroom but they have two different purposes.
-To maximise the effectiveness of each type of classroom practice, it is essential to understand the basic functions of these appraisals and how each of these assessment types contributes to the student motivation and learning process.
+To maximise the effectiveness of each type of classroom practice, understand the basic functions of these appraisals and how each of these assessment types contributes to the student motivation and learning process.

 Providing comprehensive feedback for students is a fundamental part of lessons.
-In this article, we will demonstrate some engaging ways of going beyond the standard multiple-choice questions.
+This guide will demonstrate some engaging ways of going beyond the standard multiple-choice questions.
 Although plenary questions are a good way of gauging what students have understood, there are more interactive strategies that get to the essence of what pupil understanding.

 Formative activities are taken more frequently and during regular classes for insightful purposes, allowing educators and students to assess pupil progress and attainment levels more often.
 Formative appraisals can start from diagnostic questions, demonstrating what gaps may exist in knowledge and what a student already knows.
 Knowing what has been learned to date, makes it easier for both the student and the teacher to plan the next stages of learning.
 As the learning proceeds, further appraisals specify whether instructional methods need to be modified to extend or reinforce students' current theoretical knowledge.